Our Team

 Cooper made his Carnegie Hall debut in Elgar’s The Kingdom with the American Symphony Orchestra, showcasing his exceptional vocal prowess.
 His talents have also graced the stages of prestigious opera houses, including Frankfurt Oper and Santa Fe Opera.
 Recently, Cooper’s portrayal of Hermann in Pique Dame at Theatre Aachen received high praise, with BRF Nachrichten noting that “the singing was on a very remarkable level on the premiere evening.
 The tenor Cooper Nolan masters the demanding role of Hermann vocally with flying colors.”

-A proud member of Opus 3 Artist Management, the premier classical and theatrical talent agency in the world, Cooper Nolan continues to make his mark on the opera world.
+A proud member of Opus 3 Artist Management, Cooper Nolan continues to make his mark on the opera world.
 He holds a Master of Music in Vocal Performance from the Manhattan School of Music and a Bachelor’s degree in Music Education from the University of Florida.

 For more information, visit CooperNolan.com.